 Those are called “smart contracts” and adopting them, as well as removing third-parties from the equation, would allow healthcare companies to cut administrative costs, by a lot.
 It would also help increase the efficiency of claims processing.

 Additionally, Blockchain can affect medical tourism – the practice of seeking affordable, quality medical care abroad, which has become a growing trend among Americans.
 According to Patients Beyond Borders, the number of US citizens who pursued a cross-border healthcare option exceeded one million last year, and the demand for it is expected to grow.

-The problem with medical traveling, however, is that foreign clinics might not be familiar with a patient’s cumulative medical data; their entire medical history.
+The problem with medical traveling is that foreign clinics might not be familiar with a patient’s cumulative medical data; their entire medical history.
 So, they either have to conduct comprehensive testing, which takes lots of time, or make their judgments based on current symptoms, without analyzing the “whole picture”.

-Blockchain can become a sort of secure cloud storage for medical histories and resolve the issue.
+Blockchain can become a secure cloud storage for medical histories and resolve the issue.

 The last industry we’d like to discuss today, which also seems ripe for Blockchain disruption, is music distribution.

 No other content is pirated more than music.